pkutaj/pkutaj.github.io/cv.md

 **place**                                           | **web**
 [Brno, Czechia](https://en.wikipedia.org/wiki/Brno) | [pavol.kutaj.com](http://pavol.kutaj.com)

-Currently, I am an bi-lingual (EN/GER) L2-support agent with .NET and ExtJS CRM application (Avolin’s Pivotal CRM).
+Currently, I am bi-lingual (EN/GER) L2-support agent with .NET and ExtJS CRM application (Avolin’s Pivotal CRM) where I am handling customization problems written in C# and JavaScript.
 I am also creating front-ends on the side (WordPress- and Jekyll-based).
 I have 2+ years of experience in data analytics (SAP BW) and I have been deeply caring about the creation and optimization of UI/UX experience.
 In addition, I find high value in the automation of routine tasks by writing VBA, Powershell and Google Apps Scripts, if need be.
 I insist on continuous and elegant technical documentation of everything, inspired by the methodology of knowledge-centered-support and thrilled by the rise of static site generators and jamstack as a technical implementation of the KCS methodology.

 <!-- TOC -->